 The Morning Class Package takes place M-Th.
 M/W - 9:00-12:15pm, and T/Th 9-10:30AM.

-TIEP’s Texas University Pathway (TUP) provides a 30 hour per week intensive pathway program, prepares university-bound international students for admission and academic success at Texas universities.
+TIEP’s Texas University Pathway (T-UP), a 22-28 hour per week intensive pathway program, prepares university-bound international students for admission and academic success at Texas universities.
 All levels of instruction emphasize speaking and listening and also practice reading and writing appropriate in academic, social, and professional settings.